learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

 particular song doesn't seem to know that it belongs to Drake.
 That is because our `#add_song` method only accomplished associating the song object to the artist object.
 Our artist knows it has a collection of songs and knows how to add songs to that collection.
-But, we didn't tell the song that we added to the artist that it belonged to that artist.
+But, we didn't tell the song we added to the artist that it belonged to that artist.

 <p align="center">